jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Bare-Metal/Bare-Metal-Overview.md

 ## Use Restrictions

-* 	Support only the following public images provided by JD Cloud on and after January 2, 2020 in cn-north-1 region: CentOS 7.2, CentOS 7.4 and CentOS 7.6, as well as private images based on Virtual Machines created by the above public images.
+* 	Support only the following public images provided by JD Cloud & AI on and after January 2, 2020 in cn-north-1 region: CentOS 7.2, CentOS 7.4 and CentOS 7.6, as well as private images based on Virtual Machines created by the above public images.
 If you need to convert an existing private image to an image that supports the creation of Bare Metal Virtual Machines, please refer to [Create Bare Metal Virtual Machines](Create-BM-Instance.md)
 *  	Provided only in cn-north-1 region
 *  	Only the Cloud Disk is supported to be a system disk
 * 	Configuration of multiple network interfaces are not supported, and only a single network interface (primary network interface) is supported